rnapier/cocoaphony-blog/source/_posts/2014-07-28-should-i-swift.markdown

 discussion.
 {% endpullquote %}

-[^good]: The joke is: Haskell is the language the proves you're a bad programmer.
+[^good]: The joke is: Haskell is the language that proves you're a bad programmer.
 I guess my next post should be titled "I don't know Haskell, either."

 [^haskell]: I feel like I should justify "why Haskell rather than X" here.
 Why not ML, OCaml, F#?
 But if you follow the FP discussions floating around Swift, Haskell is always front of mind.
 It's the [only FP language that Chris Lattner calls out](http://nondot.org/sabre/) explicitly as an influence in Swift, and it includes a lot of the concepts that are working their way into Swift.
 If you're going to pick one FP language to start with, it's the one I recommend.